 SC can decide on promotional activities at its own discretion.
 SC may seek advise or help of the TC re promotional activities.

-SC is mandated to organize an International XLIFF Symposium once a year
+SC is mandated to organize the International XLIFF Symposium.

 SC needs TC approval to initiate official liaison talks with any other body.
 SC needs TC approval for finally negotiated conditions of liaison to actually form the liaison relationship.